Nyata Side Effects

 Other dosage forms:

-As well as its needed effects, nystatin topical (the active ingredient contained in Nyata) may cause unwanted side effects that require medical attention.
+Along with its needed effects, nystatin topical (the active ingredient contained in Nyata) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Vaginal burning or itching not present before use of this medicine